tuanhdao/MEDLabSocial/README.md

 - Added PANAS questions to the post-task questionnaire and items about believability.
 - Output file includes a .CSV file that can easily be used to analyze behavioral data.

+## 8. Troubleshooting
+- Installing 2023.x.x versions of PsychoPy currently throws a fatal error of missing environmenttools.
+Only use 2022.x.x. versions to avoid this problem.